TERMS OF BUSINESS 01/04/2022

 We are a Credit Intermediary authorised by the Competition and Consumer Protection Commission under the Consumer Credit Act, 1995.

-McMahon Galvin Ltd is subject to and complies with the Consumer Protection Code, the Minimum Competency Code and the Fitness and Probity Standards.
-These Codes offer protection to consumers and can be found on the Central Bank of Ireland’s website www.centralbank.ie
+We are subject to and comply with the Consumer Protection Code, the Minimum Competency Code and the Fitness and Probity Standards.
+These Codes offer protection to consumers and can be found on the Central Bank of Ireland’s website www.centralbank.ie.

-We will normally provide a personal recommendation to you on the basis of a fair and personal analysis of the market, as distinct from using only a single or limited number of insurance undertakings This means we will research the market place, products and providers and recommend the best product to suit your own needs.
-This research is on the basis of a sufficiently large number of products and providers available, in accordance with professional criteria, regarding which contract would be suitable to meet your needs.
-We will identify, select and recommend a suitable product producer and on receipt of your instructions, we will transmit orders on your behalf to one or more product producers (a list of which is available on request).
+We will normally provide a personal recommendation to You on the basis of a fair and personal analysis of the market, as distinct from using only a single or limited number of insurance undertakings.
+This means We will research the market place, products and providers and recommend the best product to suit Your own needs.
+This research is on the basis of a sufficiently large number of products and providers available, in accordance with professional criteria, regarding which contract would be suitable to meet Your needs.
+We will identify, select and recommend a suitable product producer and on receipt of your instructions, We will transmit orders on Your behalf to one or more product producers (a list of which is available on request).

 The number of providers that constitutes ‘sufficiently large’ will vary depending on the number of providers operating in the market for a particular product or service and their relative importance in and share of that market.
 The extent of fair analysis must be such that could reasonably be expected of a professional conducting business, taking into account the accessibility of information and product placement to intermediaries and the cost of the search.

 In order to ensure that the number of contracts and providers is sufficiently large to constitute a fair and personal analysis of the market, We will consider the following criteria:

 • the number of providers in the market that deal with brokers

 • the market share of each of those providers